 On August 6, 2021, the Company entered into a Loan and Security Agreement (the "Avenue Loan Agreement") with Avenue Venture Opportunities Fund, L.P. (the "Lender," or "Avenue") for a term loan in an aggregate principal amount of up to \$20 million (the "Avenue Loan").
 The Avenue Loan bears interest at an annual rate equal to the greater of (a) the sum of 7.70% plus the prime rate as reported in The Wall Street Journal and (b) 10.95%.
-The interest rate at June 30, 2022 was 11.7% and increased to 12.45% for July 2022 and 13.2% effective August 2022.
+The interest rate at September 30, 2022 was 13.2% and increased to 13.95% starting October 2022.
 The Avenue Loan is secured by all of the Company's assets globally, including intellectual property.
 The Avenue Loan matures on August 1, 2024.

 The initial tranche of the Avenue Loan is \$15.0 million, including \$4.0 million which has been funded into a restricted account and will be released upon achievement of (a)(x) positive FOCUS trial efficacy per the trial's predefined Statistical Analysis Plan (SAP) (specifically the Overall Response Rate exceeds the pre-specified threshold for success defined in the SAP by a statistically significant amount); and (y) based on data contained within the FOCUS trial database and appropriate for use with the U.S. Food and Drug Administration, safety and tolerability among FOCUS trial participants is within the range of currently approved and commonly used cytotoxic chemotherapeutic agents; and (b) raising subsequent net equity proceeds of at least \$20 million.
-The Company may request an additional \$5.0 million of gross proceeds between October 1, 2022 and December 31, 2022, with funding, subject to the approval of Avenue's Investment Committee.
+Pursuant to the Avenue Loan Agreement, the Company may request an additional \$5 million of gross proceeds between October 1, 2022 and December 31, 2022, with funding, subject to the approval of Avenue's Investment Committee.
+Since the Company did not achieve a net equity raise of \$20 million of gross proceeds, the Company will not request an additional \$5.0 million of funding during the period from October 1, 2022 through December 31, 2022.